radiomicsgroup/SpinFlowSim/examples/tutorial2.md

   - δ was fixed to 20 ms, while the 3 diffusion times were achieved by varying ∆ as ∆= {30, 50, 70} ms.

+Signals were synthesised using the same approach described in previous [tutorial 1](https://github.com/radiomicsgroup/SpinFlowSim/edit/main/examples/tutorial1.md).
 The figure below illustrates the TRSE and PGSE diffusion encodings used in for vascular signal synthesis.

 <div align="center">
   <img src="https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/imgs/sequences.png" width="650" height="auto">